jaypathar/javascript/README.md

 **Note: Meanwhile you can stash changes on test2 and get back later.**

-    - After taking pull from the main now we have latest changes in our branch test2.
+    - we need to create a merge commit.
+    - on github desktop - we can come to the current branch where  we want the latest changes.
+    - we have an option to choose a  branch to merge changes into the  current branch.

 **Note: There maybe conflict because you maybe making manipulations to common file in both branches.**